ojarsbuddy/ojarsdotdev/README.md

 ## Notes

 The `small` tag works better inside the paragraph element.
 It does not impose its structure outside the paragraph.

+Coverted the files to the current web site structure and content.